-Wallowa Canyonlands Partnership is a cooperative weed management area, which includes the canyon grasslands of the Snake, Imnaha, and Lower Grande Ronde River watersheds.
-This is rugged country with steep terrain.
-We focus on the river corridors because rivers easily transport seeds.
-Floods bring weeds downriver and create a seed bed, thus spreading weeds.
-Stopping weeds along rivers is high priority.
-Reaching this rugged country is challenging.
-To do this work, we hire local contractors to access the country through foot and horse travel, rafting the rivers, and flying in by helicopter.
+Wallowa Canyonlands Partnership is a cooperative weed management area that includes the canyon grasslands of the Snake, Imnaha, and Lower Grande Ronde River watersheds.
+We focus on river corridors because they spread seeds easily.
+Because this country is rugged and steep, we hire local contractors who access the terrain via foot, horse, river raft, and helicopter.

-We cannot stop weeds alone.
 Working across fence lines and learning from one another is the only way to stop this invasion.
-WCP is a group of various individuals, agencies, and organizations working together to manage noxious weeds.
+WCP brings together individuals, agencies, and organizations to manage weeds.
 We set priorities, create maps, monitor treatment, and implement on-the-ground weed control.
-Our collaborative efforts make a difference.
-Every year, we treat over 1,500 acres and put local contractors to work, contributing on average $225,00 per year into the local economy.
-Neighbors helping neighbors is our way in treating noxious weeds and improving working lands across fence lines.
+Every year, we treat more than 1,500 prioritized acres, adding $300,000-$500,000 to the local economy through salaries, contracts, and supplies.

-It takes more than one method to stop the threat of weeds.
-Weeds have extensive root systems, which can sprout even after tops have been destroyed.
+Weeds have extensive root systems that can sprout even after their tops are destroyed.
 Some weed seeds remain viable for many years.
-Due to this, we employ different techniques to stop their threat and slow their invasion, which is also called integrated weed management.
-We control weeds by physical methods (i.e. pulling or chopping), chemical methods (i.e. spraying), and biological methods (releasing a plant's native insect predator).
-Many times we use all three techniques.
-It is challenging but we are reducing their threat to working lands.
+Consequently, we employ different techniques depending on the situation, which is called integrated weed management.
+We control weeds physically (pulling or chopping), chemically, (spraying), and/or biologically (releasing a plant's native insect predator).